-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended November 30, 2019
+For the quarterly period ended February 29, 2020

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 000-55991

+PETROTEO ENERGY INC.

+(Exact Name of Registrant as Specified in its Charter)

+OntarioNone(State or Other Jurisdiction of

+Incorporation or Organization)(I.R.S.
+Employer

+Identification No.)

+15315 W. Magnolia Blvd, Suite 120 Sherman Oaks, California Address of Principal Executive Offices

+91403 Zip Code

+(866) 571-9613 Registrant's Telephone Number, Including Area Code

+Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report

+Securities registered pursuant to Section 12(b) of the Act: None

+Name of each exchange on which

+Title of each class

+N/A

-\square TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number 000-55991 PETROTEQ ENERGY INC. (Exact Name of Registrant as Specified in its Charter) Ontario None (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification No.) 15315 W. Magnolia Blvd, Suite 120 Sherman Oaks, California 91403 Address of Principal Executive Offices Zip Code (866) 571-9613 Registrant's Telephone Number, Including Area Code Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report Securities registered pursuant to Section 12(b) of the Act: None Name of each exchange on which Trading Symbol(s) Title of each class registered N/A N/A Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+Trading Symbol(s) N/A

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Accelerated filer □ Large accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: Number of shares of common stock outstanding as of January 17, 2020 was 202,246,969.
+Large accelerated filer \square Non-accelerated filer \boxtimes Accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in February 1).
+No \boxtimes tule 12b-2 of the Act).
+Indicate the number of shares outstanding of each of the issuer's classes of comm on stock, as of the latest practicable date: Number of shares of common stock outstanding as of May 29, 2020 was 203,030 5,092.